Host a Clinician Training

 Certificates

-Certificates with continuing education units (CEUs) will be awarded to registered students who 1) complete the training prerequisite Understanding the Fire Service for Mental Health Professionals, 2) attend the full duration of the two-day class, and 3) complete the post-training survey evaluation.
+Certificates will be awarded to registered students who 1) complete the training prerequisite Understanding the Fire Service for Mental Health Professionals, 2) attend the full duration of the two day class, and 3) complete a post-training survey evaluation.
+Certificates will reflect 13.0 hours of continuing education credits and be emailed to students, upon completion of their class evaluation.